SubhadipInsights/AtliQ-Mart-Promotion-Analysis/README.md

 ---

-## ❓ Ad-hoc Business Questions & SQL Queries
+## ❓ Ad-hoc Business Questions & SQL Queries & Results

 ### 1️⃣ High-Value Products in BOGOF Promotions
 Question:Provide a list of products with a base price greater than 500 and that are featured in promo type of 'BOGOF'(Buy One Get One Free)